 When writing a software specification document, it is worth starting from the basics and being as clear and precise throughout as possible.
 It is good to include as much detail as possible even if it means you repeat yourself.
 The level of detail covered by your specification, will determine the ability of your potential supplier to provide more or less accurate estimations of time and cost.

-Writing a requirements specification can be a daunting task and there are many things to remember, many issues to consider and much information to cover, organise and communicate.
-To help you with writing a requirements specification document, we have created an editable, Word document template which you can simply download and complete for any supplier you choose to work with.
+Writing a software requirements specification can be a daunting task and there are many things to remember, many issues to consider and much information to cover, organise and communicate.
+To help you with writing a requirements specification document, we have created a pack of two editable, Word document template which you can simply download and complete for any supplier you choose to work with.

-Do you need a requirements specification template for new software?
+- need a requirements specification document for a new piece of software, or